My Synology says Volume Crashed. What do I do first?

 Array Reconstruction Fee

 The array reconstruction fee is $400-$800.
-It covers SHR/mdadm parameter detection, LVM reconstruction, virtual assembly from the cloned images, and Btrfs or ext4 extraction, including historical tree-root recovery when Btrfs will not mount.
-The final figure within that range depends on member count, RAID level, and mixed-capacity SHR complexity, and it is confirmed at the free evaluation alongside the per-member line items.
+It covers SHR/mdadm parameter detection, superblock reconciliation, LVM reconstruction, virtual assembly from cloned images, and Btrfs or ext4 extraction including read-only generation root recovery.
+The final figure within that range depends on member count, RAID level, and mixed-capacity SHR complexity, and is confirmed at the free evaluation alongside the per-member line items.

 No Data = No Charge.
 If we cannot recover usable data from your crashed Synology, you owe nothing under our no-fix-no-fee guarantee.
 There are no diagnostic fees.
 A rush fee of $100 moves a case to the front of the imaging queue.
 Optional return shipping is the only other potential cost on an unsuccessful case.

-Will clicking Repair in DSM fix my crashed volume?
+Will btrfs check --repair fix my crashed Synology volume?

 Data Recovery Standards & Verification